 - If your parents own a home, consider ways to tap into their equity to fund their expenses.

 For homeowners who feel the “squeeze” of the Sandwich Generation, tapping home equity can help fill financial gaps.
-Knowing the home equity is there and could potentially be used can give you peace of mind.
+Knowing the home equity is there can give you peace of mind.

-Many people in the Sandwich Generation don’t have a choice—they need to be there for both their kids and their aging parents.
-But by planning ahead, you can make your situation less stressful and eliminate the financial squeeze.
+Many people in the Sandwich Generation don’t have a choice – they need to be there for both their kids and their aging parents.
+By planning ahead, you can make your situation less stressful and eliminate the financial squeeze.